 when you buy 12 loaves, you’ll get the 13th free!*

-We sell out of bread on most days, but on the occasions (rain and snow!) when we have leftovers we team up with The Big Issue, Food Not Bombs and Sifa Fireside in Birmingham who make sure it is distributed to local people, often who are homeless.
-And of course a few loaves go towards making our legendary Fill-Belly Pud too (aka bread pudding)!
+We sell out of bread on most days, but on the occasions (rain and snow!) when we have leftovers we team up with The Real Junk Food Project, The Big Issue, and other charities in Birmingham who make sure it is distributed to local people who need it.